danielsollondon/azvmimagebuilder/solutions/5_PowerShell_deployments/readme.md

-# Using PowerShell to Create a Windows 10 Custom Image using Azure VM Image Builder (Preview Example)
+# Using PowerShell to Create a Windows Server Custom Image using Azure VM Image Builder

 Most of the examples for Azure VM Image Builder (AIB) using the Azure CLI, this example shows how you can use PowerShell to do the same.